-Nurse Hazel is caring for a male client who experiences false sensory perceptions with no basis in reality.
+Nurse Harry is caring for a male client who experience false sensory perceptions with no basis in reality.
 This perception is known as:

 A client is experiencing anxiety attack.
 The most appropriate nursing intervention should include?